helloabunai/ScaleHD/src/docs/ProvidingInput.rst

 **<prediction_flags>** now has a function! wow!
 Since SNP calling has been implemented, the user has the option of choosing the cutoff for filtering what we consider to be a valid SNP.
 Values accepted are range(1,5).
 1 being the most lenient value in determining a SNP as valid, 5 being the most harsh.
 I typically use 2.
 Do what you want.

-The flag algorithm_utilisation determines which SNP calling algorithm to prefer for inclusion in ScaleHD reporting; accepted values are 'freebayes' and 'gatk'.
-Default is freebayes, so I suggest using that.
 Quality cutoff indicates a positive integer which is utilised as a further filter for variant validation.

 The VCF "QUAL" is described in the latest specification as: